 Night boating requires running lights.
-The craft is fitted with navigation lights port and starboard on the console, and a steaming light on top of the ski pole.
+The craft is fitted with navigation lights port and starboard (on the console, or on the cabin as appropriate), and a steaming light on top of the ski pole.
 The running/ navigation lights are controlled on the console.